voliol/universal-pokemon-randomizer/README.md

 ## What it can do right now:

 - Currently, this branch can randomize palettes of Ruby(U), and likely Sapphire(U) and Emerald(U) as well.
-All parts of Artemis251's system are implemented, but the "sibling palette" feature.
+All parts of Artemis251's system are implemented, including the "sibling colors".
   Other games can also be supported, but require palette description files and/or offsets.

 - Some parts of Artemis251's system have been changed/replaced, most notably colors